mwshinn/PyDDM/doc/quickstart.rst

    :start-after: # Start ModelFittableAlt2Def
    :end-before: # End ModelFittableAlt2Def

 Functions can be useful because they allow us to specify more complex relationships among parameters.
+While here we have used very simple functions, any valid Python function can be used.
 Next, we will see additional ways that functions can be used to specify simple or complex models.